x2dhf/x2dhf/README.md

 The last paper in the above list has an up-to-date description of the operating principles and layout of the program.

-The programming language used is Fortran 90.
-Only a Fortran compiler is necessary to compile the program.

-The program can be installed using the usual autotools setup.
-Run
+The programming language used is Fortran 90; only a Fortran compiler and CMake are necessary to compile the program.
+The program can be built by running `./compile.sh`.
+See the file `INSTALL` for more details on installation.
-$ ./autoconf.sh
-to generate the configure script, after which run configure
-$ ./configure
-and make the program with
-$ make

 The file doc/users-guide.pdf contains the description of the program's input data and examples of its usage.
 Examples are included in